Madhav008/IPOStatus/README.md

     [] Give the headline for count error
     [] Add a emergency line that it's not working now or in maitainace

+    [] Add the cron job to reset the headers
     [] Add the red color if there is the reason in excel

     [] Send the checked data as a stream